MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werremoveexcludedapplication.md

 A pointer to a Unicode string that specifies the name of the executable file for the application, including the file name extension.
 The maximum length of this path is MAX_PATH characters.

-This file must have been excluded using the <a href="/windows/desktop/api/werapi/nf-werapi-weraddexcludedapplication">WerAddExcludedApplication</a> function or <b>WerRemoveExcludedApplication</b> fails.
+This file must have been excluded using the <a href="/windows/desktop/api/werapi/nf-werapi-weraddexcludedapplication">WerAddExcludedApplication</a> function or **WerRemoveExcludedApplication** fails.

 ### -param bAllUsers [in]

-If this parameter is <b>TRUE</b>, the application name is removed from the list of excluded applications for all users.
+If this parameter is **TRUE**, the application name is removed from the list of excluded applications for all users.
 Otherwise, it is only removed from the list of excluded applications for the current user.

 ## -returns

-This function returns <b>S_OK</b> on success or an error code on failure, including the following error code.
+This function returns **S_OK** on success or an error code on failure, including the following error code.

 <table>
 <tr>